JulietIdoko22/Technical-Writing-Assignment/README.md

 ## Git Pull
 A Pull request is done in a situation where one who has a write permission intends to contribute to an ongoing project.
 This means collaborating with changes made in another's repository.
 It is mostly done by forking a repo especially when you have no access or write permission to effect changes directly to an open source repo.
-But, in a situation where you have a write permission to the Repository, you can easily send a Pull Request.
+But in a situation where you have a write permission to the Repository, you can easily send a Pull Request.

 This article will walk you through on how to fork a repository in order to effect changes before sending a Pull Request.